 I would definitely class myself as a film nerd.
-The cinema is my second home (it smells like popcorn and dreams) and I go as often as I can.
+The cinema is my second home and I often take myself to afternoon matinees.
 I particularly like disaster and zombie films (watching people run and panic en masse delights me) and I love the Coen Brothers, Woody Allen and Wes Anderson films.
 I’ll often go to see a film more than once and I can literally talk about films all night.

 17) I crochet

 Many years ago I decided to learn a hobby that would take me away from my computer screen, so I taught myself to crochet with a book and YouTube (the irony of learning from YouTube is not lost on me).
 I particularly like making blankets and I’ve taught many other people how to crochet.